Floorp-Projects/Floorp/docs/setup/windows_build.rst

 The Mozilla build process requires many tools that are not pre-installed on most Windows systems.
-In addition to Visual Studio, install MozillaBuild - a software bundle that includes the required versions of bash, GNU make, autoconf, Mercurial, and much more.
+In addition to Visual Studio, install MozillaBuild - a software bundle that includes the required versions of bash, GNU make, Mercurial, and much more.

 Firefox 61+ require Visual Studio 2017 Update 6 or newer to build.